Native Prairie Planting at Amy Weingartner Branigin Peninsula Preserve

 Feeling ready for spring wildflowers?
 Sycamore Land Trust’s new prairie planting at Amy Weingartner Branigin Peninsula Preserve is too!

 Last month, with the help of Eco Logic LLC, Sycamore planted native wildflower and grass seeds to work into the soil during the freeze and thaw cycles over the remaining winter months.
-Many of these native wildflower and grass seeds need to go through a dormant freeze thaw period in order to germinate later this spring.
+These wildflower and grass seeds were chosen because they are native to southern Indiana and need to go through a dormant freeze thaw period in order to germinate later this spring.

 Brant from Eco Logic is pouring the larger, fluffier seed in the white bag into the large seed hopper with the agitating wheels which help it work through the planter.
 Those seeds are mostly the native grasses and milkweed.